Rhine-Ho/AWS-learning-note/AWS/AWS.md

 - What is serverless
-> Companies need help modernizing their applications.
->> Serverless is a highly sought after skillset in the market today.

 - Live demo
 >
 - Why learn serverless
+> Companies need help modernizing their applications.
+>> Serverless is a highly sought after skillset in the market today.
+>>> Put simply:There's good jobs in serverless!
 ---
 ### Web application
 First of all we need a server.